LiangliangNan/PolyFit/code/python/README.md

 ### (Optional) Installing PolyFit Python bindings

-If you prefer not to build PolyFit from source on each machine, you can create a wheel installer for easier distribution and installation.
+If you prefer not to build PolyFit from source on each machine, you can create a wheel (`.whl`) installer for easier distribution and installation.
 This will allow you to install PolyFit like any other Python package (e.g., [Numpy](https://numpy.org/)).

 Follow these steps to build and install the wheel file:

-- Step 1: Install the build tool (if not already installed)
+- Step 1: Install the `build` tool (if not already installed)

     - `pip install build`